Der Bärenhäuter (opera): Act 2

 Hans wanders around mournfully with the bearskin slung over his shoulders.
 Inside a tavern, the farmer Heiner and the barmaid Anna tell each other ghost stories.
-When Anna answers a knock at the door, she thinks it's the devil but actually it's Hans, wearing the bearskin.
-When he insults them, the farmers and the pastor assume that he is a human and not the devil.
-However, he must first prove that he has actual feet, not hooves.
+When Anna answers a knock at the door, she thinks it is the devil but actually it is Hans, wearing the bearskin.
+When he insults them, the farmers and the pastor assume that he is a human and not the devil, but he must first prove that he has actual feet, not hooves.
 Eventually Hans gets through the window into the dining room and when Anna tries to question him, he pretends to be crazy.
 After most of the guests and the priest have departed, the innkeeper rudely awakens the mayor, who has fallen asleep at his table and threatens to pawn his property if he does not pay his long overdue bill.
 Hans intervenes in the scuffle and settles the mayor's debts.

 Over wine the mayor tells Hans about his three unmarried daughters, whom nobody wants to marry because he is so poor, and Hans offers to be a suitor.
 At the May dance the next morning, Hans will meet the three daughters, whereby his appearance will be explained by the fact that Hans has taken a vow because of an unfaithful lover.
 The mayor says goodbye and Hans goes to bed.
 The innkeeper sneaks in and attempts to steal the sack that Hans left in the guest room.
 When he opens it, demons fly out and harass him.
 When Hans comes in with a lamp, the demons disappear.

 At dawn the next morning, the dining room is festively decorated and the village youth dance past.
 Then the mayor appears with his daughters Lene, Gunda and Luise.
-While the two older ones mock Hans and run away, Luise, the youngest of the three sisters, notices that a tear is falling down Hans' cheek.
+While the two older ones mock Hans and run away, Luise, the youngest of the three sisters, notices that a tear is falling down Hans's cheek.
 After her gentle questioning, he finally admits that if she keeps half of his ring and remains faithful to him, she can help him.
 Knowing she would not forget the soot-smeared figure, she takes half of the ring and ties it on a ribbon around her neck.

 Then Hans is accused of being a thief, and the innkeeper, rallying the farmers against Hans, claims that his money was the devil's money, and threaten Hans with clubs and whips.
 When the innkeeper says that the sixty schillings Hans paid to cover the mayor's debt are the devil's money, the innkeeper throws the money away and a flame erupts from the floor.
-Convicted of being the devil, Hans is condemned to death.
-However, Luise calls other farmers for help and she herself protects him, because she believes Hans is a good person.
+Convicted of being the devil, Hans is condemned to death, but Luise calls other farmers for help and she herself protects him, because she believes Hans is a good person.
 Free from danger, Hans continues his travels.